This Earth Is Mine (1959 film): Production

 Local residents of the Napa Valley were used as extras in some scenes, and the stars were taught proper vineyard procedures by locals — a difficulty for left-handed Rock Hudson, for whom a left-handed teacher had to be found to demonstrate the proper way to attach a bud from one plant to the root of another, a scene important to the plot at the end of the film.

 The New York opening of the film was June 26, 1959; the Los Angeles opening was July 8, 1959.

 Critical reception

-The film was not well-received.
+The film received mostly negative reviews from film critics.
 Variety wrote on January 1, 1959, "This film is almost completely lacking in dramatic cohesion.
 It is verbose and contradictory, and its complex plot relationships from Alice Tisdale Hobart's novel, "The Cup and the Sword" begin with confusion and end in tedium."
 The New York Times wrote on June 27, 1959.
 "In describing the intramural trials and tribulations besetting a wealthy clan of California vineyard owners, under the title "This Earth Is Mine," Universal-International has come up with an ambitious family saga as handsome as it is hollow. ...
 It opened yesterday at the Roxy, where the grapes stole the show."

 However, the winemaking community appears to have enjoyed it: